Our Services

 Substance misuse & relapse prevention

 It is not uncommon for children diagnosed with chronic illness to experience depression, anxiety, or burnout.
 For some, these may impact adherence to their treatment regimen, academic performance, or social functioning.
-It may be difficult for children and adolescents to accept a new diagnosis or cope with needle phobia, procedural anxiety, or pain.
+It may be difficult for children and adolescents to accept a new diagnosis or cope with needle phobia, pill swallowing, procedural anxiety, or pain.
 We also utilize the Health at Every Size (HAES) approach to promote flexible, individualized eating based on hunger, satiety, nutritional needs, and pleasure for families looking to increase healthy lifestyle behaviors.
 Therapy can be a helpful step in learning skills to cope with emotional or behavioral challenges related to chronic or acute illness.
 We provide psychological support for children, adolescents, and young adults with:

 Type 1 and Type 2 Diabetes